a facilitation practice specialising in change and learning.

 She has a record of working with organisations to facilitate learning, (especially around managing people, stakeholders and change), planning and implementation.

-make stuff happen works with an eclectic range of clients.
+make stuff happen works with a wide range of clients.

 - City of Sydney